VladRDV/myWebsiteSource/src/data_storage/blogposts/Lessons_From_Startup_Part1.md

 __Note:__ I keep talking about top quality code, but let me tell, what I mean by that:
 * it works and passes all the tests with good performance _(thank you, Captain Obvious)_
 * other developers can easily read your code _(or at least it is not difficult)_
-* your project structure, naming and organisation is a result of a team’s communication, not just your imagination
+* your project structure, naming and organization is a result of a team’s communication, not just your imagination
 * your modules/classes/functions follow DRY and KISS principles, all code for a given task is here, and only here

 __Note:__ One more thing, I am talking about top quality code, top quality software product has even more criteria(like “it must solve user’s problem”, good UX/UI, security etc.)